Admission to Graduate College

 International Graduate Student Admissions

-The International and Multicultural Student Services Office (IMSSO) is pleased to assist International students who wish to study at Arkansas Tech University (Tech).
+The International Admissions Office is pleased to assist international students who wish to study at Arkansas Tech University (Tech).
 Any student who is not a United States citizen or a permanent resident of the United States is considered an international student.
 International students are subject to out-of-state tuition rates and an international student services fee, as well as, additional admission requirements.
 International students interested in applying for admission to Tech must submit the following documents:

 - Application - An application for international admission, properly completed.